nasccped/nasccped/README.md

 Don't know how?
 Don't worry, I'll give you the step-by-step:

+If you came here by a resume, in that one you can find some contact methods such as phone number or e-mail.
+Otherwise, you can follow these items:

 - **About the social media**, I'm not gonna lie.
 I'm not active at all but you can get my **Youtube channel**, **LinkedIn** and **Reddit** profile at my [github home page][github-profile-link].